gaebor/WoodenCannon/Theory.md

 After the aforementioned process, `wc` does a so called _Stitching_ during which

 * pointers are converted into a relative format, in this way you can use them across processes.
+** nullptr is a bit special
 * fundamental members are converted into network byte order (optional)
-* custom callbacks my be called
+* custom callbacks may be called

 ### Pointers
 During stitching every pointer is converted like this: